FOSSEE/learn_django/tutorial_4_django_views_templates/slides.md

   - We have hardcoded the output in the view
   - What if we want the displayed html to change dynamically?
     - Use a 'template' HTML file
-  - Template HTML files contain DJango template tags that act like variables
+  - Template HTML files contain Django template tags that act like variables
   - Django replaces these tags in the HTML file with dynamic data obtained from views

  Demonstration